Goodbye Webpack! Hello Parcel ๐๐ผ

 Generating the files

 Now that we have the project setup, we can go ahead and set up our React application.
-Let's start by creating a .babelrc
+Let's start by creating a .babelrc file, then add the following lines to your the .babelrc file we just created

 // .babelrc